Quickstart

 - Documentation standards

-The constitution ensures Claude follows your project’s patterns during implementation.
+The constitution ensures the agent follows your project’s patterns during implementation.

 Step 5: Create Your First Specification